ChrisLStark/Home-Assistant/readme.md

 <br /><br />

-I've gont from a Pi 4 to a Pi 5, Home Assistant Blue, and now Home Assistant Yellow PoE with a NVME.<br /><br />
+I've gone from a Pi 4 to a Pi 5, Home Assistant Blue, and now Home Assistant Yellow PoE with a NVME.<br /><br />
 To do: Update the list below.<br /><br />
 Using Home Assistant running on hassio to control all things smart.<br />